What Is An Americano? how does it differ from a long black or drip coffee?

 The most simple answer = it’s a shot of espresso topped with hot water.
 If you’re American you’ll know that a Starbucks Americano comes hot or iced…but whats really in that drink? and where did it come from?

-The Americano is a very popular type of coffee, yet most people know nothing about where it came from.
+The Americano is an extremely popular type of coffee yet most people know nothing about where it came from.
 The story goes that when American soldiers were stationed in Italy during WWII, they balked at the strong flavor of the espresso drunk by the natives.

 Raised on drip coffee, the full-bodied and rich flavors of an espresso were unfamiliar.
 So, they hit on the idea of adding more water to a shot of espresso, and the famous black drink was born.
 This was explained by the New York Times (1):